Have a Green Halloween!

 Sweet treats package free

 Trick or treating is fast becoming the highlight for anyone with small ones in their lives.
 Children up and down the land knock on doors to accumulate their body weight in sweet treats.
+This year that might be happening with a bit more social distancing or you might be planning some sort of alternative for your little ones so they can still enjoy the fun.

 But those multi bags of mini-sized chocolate bars and sweetie selections over indulge in the packaging, which all ends up in landfill.